karlseguin/validate.zig/readme.md

 In rare cases (e.g. OOM) `builder.int` can panic. `builder.tryInt` function can be used to return an ErrorSet which can be caught/unwrapped/propagated.

 Typically, this validator is invoked as part of an object validator.
-However, it is possible to call `validateJsonValue` directly on this validator by providing a `std.json.Value` and a validation Context.
+However, it is possible to call `validateJsonValue` directly on this validator by providing a `std.typed.Value` and a validation Context.

 ### Float Validator
 A float validator is created via the `builder.float` function.
 This function takes a configuration structure.
 The full possible configuration, with default values, is show below: